 I booked us on a day-long eco-adventure, which promised canoeing in the Beagle Channel, an afternoon hike around Isla Gable, and a visit to a penguin rookery…with lunch included.
 A van picked us up at our hotel in Ushuaia bright and early, and drove us an hour east to a cluster of islands near the mouth of the Beagle Channel.
-There were 12 of us on the day’s tour, a multinational group comprising of Americans, Australians, Germans, French, and Swiss, plus four guides—two Argentinian, two French.
+There were 12 of us on the day’s tour, a multinational group comprising Americans, Australians, Germans, French, and Swiss, plus four guides—two Argentinian and two French.

 After hobbling along an unpaved road for many miles, the van pulled over next to a narrow estuary that led out to the Beagle Channel.
 We exited and got suited up for our canoeing voyage.
 We were each given waterproof pants, knee-high galoshes, and a paddle.
 Meanwhile, the guides inflated two 15-foot rafts and had us carry them down to the water’s edge.
 We split up into two groups, boarded the rafts, and established a paddling sequence to scull us down the estuary toward the channel.
-There were no signs of human life for miles—no other boats or canoes, no cars, no planes…just us, the water, the distant mountains, and the sky.
+There were no signs of human life for miles—no other boats or canoes, no cars, no planes…just us, the water, the distant mountains, and a vast expanse of blue sky.
 We stopped paddling for several moments at a time to take in the 360 degrees of peace and tranquility.

 Our guides set a charming table inside an abandoned shack and prepared a tasty lunch of steak, fish, and potatoes.
-We noshed and gabbed with our fellow trekkers and threw back some Argentine Malbec, and then set out for a hike around the island.
+We gobbled and gabbed with our fellow trekkers, accompanied by some Argentine Malbec, and then set out for a hike around the island.
 The trails along the coastal perimeter were lovely…relatively flat with cool breezes and amazing vistas.
 The interior trails, however, were unexpectedly hot, with the summer sun blazing overhead.
 Everyone stripped off articles of clothing to stay cool.
 They were also very hilly, which made for some challenging ascents, but always with an incredible view waiting at the top.
-The hike was both exhausting and reviving.
+The hike was exhausting, yet reviving.

 (Last visited in February, 2018)